gellel/fontstyle/docs/README.rst

 **fontstyle.patternize**

-*adds 'beautification` syntax to argument string. syntax used in 'pretty' and 'prettify' function. split format references by non-alpha characters in strings. accepts sequences of strings.*
+*adds 'beautification' syntax to argument string. syntax used in 'pretty' and 'prettify' function. split format references by non-alpha characters in strings. accepts sequences of strings.*

 .. code-block:: python